dinosk/progopt2015/README.md

 with a graphical output of the CFG.
 If you call highlight(a,s) on the DotLayout object with an Analyzable from the CFG and a custom string, then a speech bubble with the string s pointing to a will be added to the graph.

+You can even visualize your fixpoint iteration, by overwriting the AbstractPropagatingVisitor.enter(a,d) method, to highlight the currently propagated dataflow value at the appropriate graph component, and draw each step into a different file, creating a sequence which visualizes your whole fixpoint computation.